MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/distributing-a-managed-windows-runtime-component.md

     In each configuration folder, you can provide architecture folders for platform-specific files.
 If you use the same files for all platforms, you can supply a single folder named neutral.
 You can find details of the folder structure, including other architecture folder names, in [How to: Create a Software Development Kit](https://docs.microsoft.com/visualstudio/extensibility/creating-a-software-development-kit?view=vs-2015), in the MSDN Library.
 (That article discusses both platform SDKs and extension SDKs.
 You may find it useful to collapse the section about platform SDKs, to avoid confusion. )

 4. Create an SDK manifest file.
-The manifest specifies name and version information, the architectures your SDK supports, .NET Framework versions, and other information about the way Visual Studio uses your SDK.
+The manifest specifies name and version information, the architectures your SDK supports, .NET versions, and other information about the way Visual Studio uses your SDK.
 You can find details and an example in [How to: Create a Software Development Kit](https://docs.microsoft.com/visualstudio/extensibility/creating-a-software-development-kit?view=vs-2015).
 5. Build and distribute the extension SDK.
 For in-depth information, including localizing and signing the VSIX package, see VSIX Deployment in the MSDN Library.

 ## Related topics